Politician & Chairwoman Libera

 3. Fun not fear

 5. Maximize the pupil’s potential

 With these, Finland upgraded its human capital to one of the best international performers in a short period of time.
 This shows that in a knowledge-driven economy, knowledge improves competitiveness.
-Of course the Finnish wonder is to a certain extent due to its culture, but nevertheless offers, for those who are open, many common sense lessons and is thus part of the S8nations countries.
+Of course the Finnish wonder is to a certain extent due to its culture, but nevertheless offers, for those who are open, many common sense lessons.